The Complete Video Call Setup Guide for Remote Workers in 2026

 Why Built-In Laptop Components Fall Short

-The Camera: Positioning Matters More Than Resolution
+The Camera: Position Beats Resolution

-Most video conferencing platforms cap transmission at 1080p, and many default to 720p on moderate connections.
+Most conferencing platforms transmit at 720p or 1080p regardless of webcam resolution.
+A 4K webcam will not meaningfully improve a standard Zoom call.
 The visible improvement from a dedicated webcam comes from sensor quality, optics, and — most critically — placement.
-A USB webcam on top of a monitor at eye level transforms the viewing geometry entirely.

 Best Budget Webcam